parkyngj/hackett-math-phd-students/README.md

 | 4   | Ratke       | Jerad       | 4       |
 | 5   | Robel       | Stephan     | 5       |

+# Closing Comments

+Here are some features I would like to implement, given that I had enough time:

+* view only graduated students
+* view only current students
+* proper update functions
+* test for valid input

 # Credits

 Thank you to [Faker](https://github.com/stympy/faker), a Ruby gem that generates Fake names, etc. for generating the university name, advisor names, and (conditionally) student names.